 He was diagnosed with plaque psoriasis at age 23.
 He initially responded to topical therapy with medium-potency topical corticosteroids, later to calcipotriol.
 He subsequently required photo-chemotherapy using psoralens with UVA phototherapy (PUVA) to control his condition.
 PUVA eventually became ineffective, and about 10 years ago, he was started on oral methotrexate 5 mg once weekly.
 Dosage escalations kept his condition under fairly good control for about 5 years.
 Flare-ups during that period were initially managed with SCAT (short-contact anthralin therapy), but they eventually became more frequent and lesions were more widespread despite increasing the methotrexate dose.
 A liver biopsy performed about 5 years ago showed no evidence of fibrosis, hepatitis, or cirrhosis.

 After requiring two SCAT treatments in a 4-month period, along with methotrexate 25 mg once weekly orally (given as two doses of 12.5 mg 12 hours apart), a change in therapy was considered necessary at that time.
 Because he was receiving maximum recommended methotrexate doses and had already reached a lifetime cumulative methotrexate dose of 2.2 grams, he was changed to a cyclic regimen of cyclosporine microemulsion (Neoral) 75 mg twice daily for 3 months, followed by acitretin (Soriatane) 25 mg once daily with dinner for 3 months, and repeat.
 He found the acitretin drying, so after 6 months he was changed to his current regimen of only cyclosporine microemulsion 75 mg twice daily.
 Flare-ups had become infrequent and were again successfully managed by SCAT for over a year.
-However, in the last 6 months, he has ...
+However, in the last 6 months, he has already ...